snegi/sales-tax/README.md

-Implements a generic in-memory, thread safe cache that supports LRU expiration policy.
+Implements a generic, in-memory, thread-safe cache that supports LRU expiration policy.
 Can be extended to LFU ( Least Frequently Used )

 Implements a SalesTaxLookupService that exposes a Facade for doing the tax rate lookups.
 SalesTaxLookupService hides the implementation specific details and whether rate is picked from cache of another persistent repository ( aka database )